apbadaro/cv/cv-en.md

 **Freelancer / Various Companies**
 *2010 - Present*

-- Perform quality control and workflow optimization for subtitles of films, TV series, and multimedia content.
+- Perform quality control for subtitles of films, TV series, and multimedia content.
 - Evaluate and improve the output of machine translations for greater accuracy and fluency.
 - Collaborate with global teams to ensure consistency and quality across various content types while adhering to client guidelines.
 - Major platforms: Netflix, Amazon Prime, Disney+, HBO Max, Hulu via vendors.